belledms/target-retail-accelerator/create-a-directory-inside-here-with-your-entry/jloop_greg_stratford/images/README.md

 ###DESCRIBING -  What is this Creation about?
 ![](target_app_screens_101-09.jpg)

 The final step for making a Creation is adding a brief description telling what it's all about.
-The Creator can even add #hashtags to aid App users in finding like Creations as they browse.
+The Creator can even add #hashtags to aid App users in finding similar Creations as they browse tags.
 Once done, simply tap "Share" to make the Creation visible to other League users.

 *****